JonathanMEdwards/subtext10/doc/language.md

 The tree structure of Subtext workspaces strikes a balance: they are more flexible and dynamic than the grid of a spreadsheet, yet simpler and more visualizable than the graph-structured data of imperative programming languages.
 They are somewhat like the tree-structured values of functional programming languages, except that:

 - Items (called _inputs_) can be changed by the user and functions.
-- Items (called _outputs_) can be automatically derived from the state of other portions of the workspace as they change.
+- Items (called _outputs_) are calculated by formulas from the state of other items in the workspace.
+They are automatically recalculated as those items change, but they cannot be directly changed themselves.
+- Items (called _interfaces_) are calculated like outputs but can also be changed like inputs, with the changes feeding back to other items.
 - The same structures are used to represent data and functions (as in LISP), but they also represent the execution of functions for inspection by the developer.
 - There are cross-references within the tree.
 Cross-references can be dynamic only to the extent of selecting different items within a specific array — other than that, cross-references are static.